-The Ingalls Library and Museum Archives will open at 10:00 a.m. on Tuesday, February 4 due to a staff meeting.
+The Ingalls Library and Museum Archives will open at 10 a.m. on Thursday, February 27 due to a staff meeting.
 CWRU and Museum Staff can use the reference area during this time.

 Welcome to the Ingalls Library & Museum Archives!